rngkGit/mushncav/README.md

 ### 🏞️ New Surface Biomes
 Fungi Forest: Near the scapes of the water, the Fungi Forest appears!
 Explore new trees, mushrooms, mobs, and more.
 ### New Underground Biomes
-Glowing Mushroom: Discover this underground wonder filled with towering, bioluminescent mushrooms and lush vegetation.
+Glowing Mushroom: Discover this underground wonder filled bioluminescent mushrooms and lush vegetation.
 Amethyst Mushroom Biome: In Development
 ### New Blocks & Items
 Ores: Mine new rare ores, perfect for crafting unique gear and items.
 New ores include: